PavanRangani/docs/docs/prd/chat/chat.md

 - If any Chat message has URL, UI app shows that link in blue colour
   - Link can be of either internal link or outer link
   - On click of the URL, internal link is opened in same tab and outer link is opened in new tab
 - Data in this tab is realtime.
-Means if task Chat tab is open and someone posts new message for this task, it will be visible to user directly without any tab change or page refresh.
+For e.g. if task Chat tab is open and someone posts new message for this task, it will be visible to user directly without any tab change or page refresh.

 ### UI Notes